 c) Board assessment Questionnaire (C)

 Each statement has to be rated on a scale of 1 to 5 as: 1.
 Very Poorly Agree, 2.
 Poorly Agree, 3.
 Moderately Agree, 4.
 Strongly Agree, 5.
-Very Strongly Agree
+Very Strongly Agree or a similar approach.

 Later on, based on experience, the process could be enhanced to include, if the Board so desires: